Recession-hit euro zone has turned a corner - PMIs

 Earlier data from Germany, Europe's largest economy and the bloc's growth engine, showed its private sector expanded at its fastest pace in a year.

-In neighbouring France the downturn deepened, however, with its composite index falling to its lowest level since March 2009, when the euro zone was deep in recession.
+In neighboring France the downturn deepened, however, with its composite index falling to its lowest level since March 2009, when the euro zone was deep in recession.

 Still, the ECB's Draghi is taking an optimistic view, declaring earlier this month that the euro zone economy would recover later in 2013 and that there was now a "positive contagion" effect in play.